GrollGroll/DW/README.md

 ### What should the result be?

-This should be a site with user authorization, online orders and the ability to buy an existing product from the listed ones.
+This should be a site with user authorization, online orders and the ability to buy an existing product from the list.

 ### Current result: